Skratymir/Slanch/README.md

 The Launch Page:
 - Select a profile to start and launch it
+- Start profile using all files in profile folder (e.g. Options files)

 The Profiles Page:
 - View all your current profiles